 To clean enameled glass, wipe the jewelry with a microfiber cloth.
 If there is grime in or around the settings, use distilled water and a soft toothbrush.
 If stubborn debris remains you can use diluted ammonia or a mild glass cleaner and a soft toothbrush.
 Dry with a microfiber cloth.

-To clean cloisonné enamel, first remove any dust with a microfiber cloth.
-If debris remain, mix warm distilled water and ammonia: 1 cup water, 1 tbs ammonia.
+To clean cloisonné enamel, first, remove any dust with a microfiber cloth.
+If debris remains, mix warm distilled water and ammonia: 1 cup water, 1 tbs ammonia.
 Dip a corner of the cloth into the ammonia water and carefully rub your jewelry clean.
 Rinse, and dry thoroughly with the microfiber cloth.